rvelthuis/DelphiBigNumbers/README.md

       BigIntegers
          BigIntegerTestGenerator /...        --- Test data generator in C#; open .sln file with Visual Studio 2010 (Express) or newer
+      BigRationals
          BigRationalTestDataGenerator /...   --- Test data generator in Java, using the Apache Commons-Math library.
                                                  Open with NetBeans 8.
 Might require installation of the Apache libs.